-Squash Australia Nominations Committee Member Juris Doctor - University of Sydney
+Squash Australia Nominations Committee Member

-Bachelor of International and Global Studies - University of Sydney
+Juris Doctor - University of Sydney

-Alex is a management consultant at PwC Australia with functional experience in strategy, process improvement, and project management.
+Bachelor of International and Global Studies - University of Sydney experience in strategy, process improvement, and project management.
 He has over a decade of successful governance experience in membership-based, not-for-profit organisations, and has led multiple organizational reviews.